seanbaxter/DirectXShaderCompiler/docs/LibFuzzer.rst

 The Fuzzer is similar in concept to AFL_, but uses in-process Fuzzing, which is more fragile, more restrictive, but potentially much faster as it has no overhead for process start-up.
-It uses LLVM's SanitizerCoverage_ instrumentation to get in-process coverage-feedback
+It uses LLVM37's SanitizerCoverage_ instrumentation to get in-process coverage-feedback

-The code resides in the LLVM repository, requires the fresh Clang compiler to build and is used to fuzz various parts of LLVM, but the Fuzzer itself does not (and should not) depend on any part of LLVM and can be used for other projects w/o requiring the rest of LLVM.
+The code resides in the LLVM37 repository, requires the fresh Clang compiler to build and is used to fuzz various parts of LLVM37, but the Fuzzer itself does not (and should not) depend on any part of LLVM37 and can be used for other projects w/o requiring the rest of LLVM37.

 Flags
 =====